confluentinc/cp-docker-images/docs/configuration.rst

 ``KSQL_BOOTSTRAP_SERVERS``

-  A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.
-The client will make use of all servers irrespective of which servers are specified here for bootstrapping; this list only impacts the initial hosts used to discover the full set of servers.
-This list should be in the form host1:port1,host2:port2,....
-Since these servers are just used for the initial connection to discover the full cluster membership (which may change dynamically), this list need not contain the full set of servers (you may want more than one, though, in case a server is down).
+To configure the Kafka cluster that KSQL should read from/write to, you must specify one or more "bootstrap" brokers from that Kafka cluster.
+This parameter is formatted as a comma-separated list of hostname:port pairs; for example, broker-hostname1:9092,broker-hostname2:9092.
+These brokers are used by KSQL to establish the initial connection to the Kafka cluster and to discover the set of all available brokers in the Kafka cluster, the set of which may change dynamically at runtime (e.g. brokers may be taken down for maintenance).
+You can but don't need to specify all brokers in the Kafka cluster, though it is recommended to specify at least two brokers to make bootstrapping more resilient against individual broker outages.

 Optional Settings
 """""""""""""""""
-All other settings for KSQL like security, monitoring interceptors, streams application overrides can be passed to the Docker images as environment variables.
-The names of these environment variables are derived by replacing ``.`` with ``_``, converting the resulting string to uppercase and prefixing it with ``KSQL_``.
+All other settings for KSQL like :ref:`security <ksql-security>`, monitoring interceptors, overrides for Kakfa Streams, Kafka Producer, or Kakfa Consumer settings can be passed to the Docker images as environment variables.
+The names of these environment variables are derived by prefixing with KSQL_, uppercasing each word in the parameter name, and separating each word with an underscore (_) instead of periods (.).
 For example, if you need to set ``ksql.streams.state.dir``, the environment variable name would be ``KSQL_KSQL_STREAMS_STATE_DIR``.

 The image will then convert these environment variables to corresponding KSQL Server config variables.